KnpLabs/Gaufrette/doc/adapters/aws-s3.md

 ```

 In order to use this adapter you'll need an access key and a secret key.
-We **strongly recommend** you to create a dedicated IAM user with the most restrictive policy:
+We **strongly recommend** you to create a dedicated IAM user with the most restrictive policy
+(in such case you can remove `s3:CreateBucket` action):

 ```json
 {